zs-barnes/sicp-exercises/chapter2.md

   (map (lambda (x) (square x)) items))
 ```
 ## Exercise 2.22
-For the first implementatio of `square-list`, the problem lies in that each iteration, Louis is prepedening the square of each item in the list to `answer`.
+For the first implementatio of `square-list`, the problem lies in that each iteration, Louis is prepending the square of each item in the list to `answer`.
 And since answer starts at nil, he is building his list of squares backwards.
 Here is a substition example showing this:

 ```
 (square-list (list 1 2 3))